Midnatt · A Nordnile Journey

 The darkest sky in Egypt

 Siwa lies at the edge of the Great Sand Sea, three hundred kilometres from the nearest city light.
-On the Bortle scale, which measures the darkness of the night sky from nine to one, the desert around the oasis holds the lowest class there is.
-Nothing on Earth is darker.
+On the Bortle scale, which measures the darkness of the night sky from nine to one, the desert around the oasis has the lowest class there is.

-We travel only in the week of the new moon, when the sky belongs entirely to the stars.
-In winter, Orion stands at his highest, and beneath him Sirius, the star ancient Egypt set its calendar by.
-The Milky Way is not something you find here.
+We travel only in the week of the new moon, when the sky is lit exclusively by the stars.
+In winter, Orion stands at its highest, and beneath it Sirius, the star ancient Egyptians set their calendar by.
+The Milky Way is not something you search for here.
 It is the first thing you see.

 You do not need a telescope to see the Milky Way in Siwa.
 You need only to arrive, and look up.

-The Milky Way over Taziry Ecovillage in Siwa Oasis, photographed from the lodge grounds
+The Milky Way over the ecovillage in Siwa Oasis, photographed from the lodge grounds

 The Milky Way, photographed at the lodge